KeyanSong/431-2018/slides/class03/README.md

 ### Materials added to our [Data and Code](https://github.com/THOMASELOVE/431-2018-data) page

-- I've added the age-love-analysis [R Markdown file](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class02/age-love-analysis.Rmd) used to generate the materials included in the [slides for Class 2](https://github.com/THOMASELOVE/431-2018/edit/master/slides/class02).
+- I've added the age-love-analysis [R Markdown file](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class02/age-love-analysis.Rmd) used to generate the materials included in the [slides for Class 2](https://github.com/THOMASELOVE/431-2018/edit/master/slides/class02), and if you want to see [the HTML result, here it is](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/431-2018/blob/master/slides/class03/age-love-analysis.html).
-- I've also added the [2018 day 1 survey data](https://raw.githubusercontent.com/THOMASELOVE/431-2018-data/master/surveyday1_2018.csv) as a .csv file, and we'll use that data today in today's class.

 ### On Getting Help from 431-help